ariesti/ariesti.github.io/_posts/2019-03-29-my-first-hacktoberfest-swag.md

 3. Make 5 PRs and follow the instructions to receive your dev swag.

 After my first contribution in 2018, I still return to the projects to see how else I can make myself useful.
-So here are my plan of actions:
+So here's some of my after thoughts:

 ##### It is not enough to just interact on GitHub.